sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the capital lent out:-

-[10](# "Symbolically (C x T x i) / (I x t) = c.").
+10[^235] / (I x t) = c.").
 The capital quantity (involved in the rate of interest) is multiplied by the time connected with itself and is then dividedby the interest connected with itself.
 (Then) this (quotient) has to be divided by the time connected with the capital lent out; (this last) quotient when multiplied by the interest (that has accrued) becomes the capital giving rise to that (interest).

+[^235]: "Symbolically (C x T x i

 **1**.
 Symbolically $i\~ = \~\\frac{c\~ \\times \~t\~ \\times \~I}{T\~ \\times \~C}$,where *T, C* and *I* are respectively the time, capital and interest of the *pramāṇa* or the rate and *t, c* and *i* are respectively the time, capital and interest of the *Icchā*.
 For an explanation of *pramāṇa*, *Icchā*, &c., see note under Ch.
 V. 2.